clojure-emacs/clomacs/README.md

 > ultimate dev environment?
 "Clomacs" perhaps?
 > * from Emacs isn't for everyone discussion by Anonymous Cow.

-Clomacs simplifies call clojure code from Emacs lisp.
-The purpose is to provide a tool for creating mixed elisp-clojure Emacs extensions.
+Clomacs simplifies call Clojure code from Emacs lisp.
+The purpose is to provide a tool for creating mixed Elisp-Clojure Emacs extensions.
 It provides a small wrapper under [CIDER](https://github.com/clojure-emacs/cider) to reduce repetitive code.

 ## Overview

-There are some requirements to run mixed elisp-clojure code.
-All the elisp-side code should be loaded, nREPL must run with all related clojure-side code and it's dependencies.
+There are some requirements to run mixed Elisp-Clojure code.
+All the Elisp-side code should be loaded, nREPL must run with all related Clojure-side code and its dependencies.

-So, the user of the mixed elisp-clojure Emacs extension wants to simple run elisp code from the extension.
+So, the user of the mixed Elisp-Clojure Emacs extension wants to simple run Elisp code from the extension.

-The purpose of the `clomacs-defun` is to wrap clojure function to elisp function, that will start nREPL if necessary or use existing nREPL of certain elisp-clojure Emacs extension, call this clojure function and return it's result.
+The purpose of the `clomacs-defun` is to wrap Clojure function in a Elisp function, that will start CIDER if necessary or use an existing CIDER connection of certain Elisp-Clojure Emacs extension, call this Clojure function and return it's result.

 ## Installation